codr7/jalang/README.md

 ```

 ## Loops
-`for` binds the specified name to succesive values from any iterative value within its body.
+`for` evaluates its body with the specified variable bound to successive values of its input.

 ```
-(for [v ['foo 'bar 'baz]]
+(for v:['foo 'bar 'baz]
   (say v))

 foo